games647/Minecraft-Database/README.md

 * If you are on a production server add this to your cronjobs to so tasks can run periodically:
     "* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1"

+#### All in one for Windows

+Windows might want to checkout [Laragon](https://laragon.org/).
+It has everything bundled into one installer.
+After installation you just have to copy this project into the "INSTALL_PATH/www" (Install path is default to C:\laragon) folder.
+So it the project folder of should be located there: "INSTALL_PATH/www/minecraftdatabase"

 ## Updating

 * git fetch